fal-ai/dbt-fal/docsite/docs/fal-serverless/examples/llama.md

 sidebar_position: 3
 ---

-# Run LLMs with llama.cpp (OpenAI API Compatible Server)
+# Run Llama 2 with llama.cpp (OpenAI API Compatible Server)

-In this example, we will demonstrate how to use fal-serverless for deploying any llama based language model and serving it through a OpenAI API compatible server with SSE.
+In this example, we will demonstrate how to use fal-serverless for deploying Llama 2 and serving it through a OpenAI API compatible server with SSE.

 # 1. Use already deployed example